-Figure 4: Steps to Health Challenge participants and teams 2021, by CHO and Hospital Groups
+Figure 4: Steps to Health Challenge participants 2021, by Hospital Groups and CHO

 An evaluation was also conducted, which found:

 - A 39% increase in step count between Week 1 and Week 5, with a total of 148 million steps reported. - Of those who took part in the exit survey (see Figure 5): - 39% who were inactive were now meeting national guidelines for physical activity having taken part in the challenge. - 93% of coordinators reported that they would volunteer again. - 94% of participants would take part again.